 Credit card balances are debt.
 Yes, we can pay it off every month.
 But it is debt.
 I don’t want debt.
 We have worked too hard to get to the point in our life where we have one remaining debt: our mortgage.
 It is something we don’t want any more of.
 Ever.
 Not even a short term debt that we will pay off in 3 weeks.
 It just doesn’t work for us.

 The thing is, when you are trying to get out of debt, you really have to change the way you look at credit cards.
 Like I said, it is debt.
 There are perks, however, is it worth debt just to earn them?For us, it wasn’t.

 I know many people who use credit because they hate to spend cash.
 Try to change your way of thinking.
-I challenge you to use cash for everything (which includes tracking and using envelopes).
+I challenge you to use cash for everything.
 One you do, you will begin to look at cash in a different light.It is empowering to pay for something with cash.
 I won’t forget the large TV we bought with cash — not debit – but cold. hard. cash.
 In that moment, I felt strong and empowered.
 It were as if I were doing something no one else could.

 OUR LIFESTYLE CHOICE

 My husband and I have made a lifestyle choice.
 We don’t need credit cards.
 It is a financial decision we have made and that we own 100%.
 This has nothing to do with our ability to pay it off every month.
 It is simply because we don’t need one.
 Our emergency fund and savings are there when we need them.
 We don’t need debt in order to live.